 So it is likely that the economy will pick up strongly and overproduction will occur to make up for consumption.
 As a consequence, there are increased emissions and the positive effects that are currently emerging will disappear.
 Climate experts and politicians therefore assume that it is more a question of short-term positive effects for climate protection.
 Confirmation that effective climate protection through drastic measures puts too much strain on the economy.

-5 things, COVID-XNUMX teaches us for the dealing with climate change
+5 things that the Coronavirus teaches us for dealing with climate change

 - We can work differently